Gabriel (footballer, born 1995): Career

 Gabriel was born in Pedro Leopoldo, Minas Gerais, and joined Atlético Mineiro's youth setup in 2005.
 He made his senior debut for the club on 8 February 2014, starting in a 2–0 Campeonato Mineiro away loss against Tupi.

 Gabriel subsequently returned to the under-20 squad, and was promoted to the first team ahead of the 2016 season.
 He made his Série A debut on 14 May of that year by starting in a 1–0 home win against Santos.

 Gabriel became a regular starter for the club in September 2016, and scored his first professional goal on 23 November of that year, in a 3–1 home loss against Grêmio in the 2016 Copa do Brasil Finals.

 On 3 January 2019, Gabriel was sent on a two-year loan to Botafogo.
 He, however, rejoined Atlético at the start of 2020.

 On 13 July 2021, Gabriel agreed to a permanent deal with Yokohama FC.
 Gabriel became a captain team on 5 February 2023.

+On 27 December 2024, Gabriel was announced to be joining newly promoted J2 club RB Omiya Ardija.